Head: Ken Moffat

 The school provides support for students with Special Educational Needs and Disabilities through individual learning plans, specialist teaching support, and liaison with external agencies.
 Support includes examination access arrangements and pastoral care.

-Enter your postcode to see directions to Simon Langton Grammar School for Boys
+Enter your postcode to see directions to Simon Langton (Boys)

 Route 96 from Canterbury, Route 428 from Whitstable